 How architects can use Photoshop?

-In architecture Photoshop is predominately used for image and graphic creation, helping to produce architectural renders, visualisations and diagrams for presentations and client documents.
+In architecture, Photoshop (often accompanied by a drawing tablet) is predominately used for image and graphic creation, helping to produce architectural renders, visualizations and diagrams for presentations and client documents.

 This differs from architectural photographers who prefer to use the image adaption, editing, and enhancement tools.

 Photoshop for Architectural visualisation